 Once you are given a pronouncement date, it essentially means that the Judge cannot see a reason why they shouldn’t grant the divorce.

-Step 4) Decree Nisi Pronouncement – 6 Weeks and 1 Day
+4) Decree Nisi Pronouncement – 6 Weeks + 1 Day

-Step 5) Application for a Decree Absolute – Approx 2 Days.
+5) Application for a Decree Absolute – Approx. 2 Days

 The final thing you need to do in order to obtain a divorce is to apply for the decree absolute.